theaplroom/APM/README.md

 ### APM

 1. Download the `APM.dyalog` script and install it as a user command for Dyalog.
-This is done by adding the path to the script to the serach path of Spice.
+This is done by adding the path to the script to the search path of Spice.
 For example, if you place the script in `C:\Users\me\Documents\MyUCMDs\APM.dyalog`

 ```
       ]settings cmddir ,C:\Users\me\Documents\MyUCMDs